Colon Polyps

 What are the symptoms of colon polyps?

-Often none, but can include bleeding, abdominal pain, or changes in bowel habits.
+Often there are no symptoms, but possible symptoms include bleeding, abdominal pain, or changes in bowel habits.

 How are colon polyps diagnosed?